aashiqmuhamed/aashiqmuhamed.github.io/_pages/about.md

 My research interests are broadly in the area of responsible AI.
 Topics I’m interested in include (but are not limited to):

-- AI alignment, safety, and control
+- AI alignment, Safety, and Control
 - Compute, Data and Communication Efficiency
-- Data Centric AI and Science of AI
+- Data-Centric AI and Science of AI
-- Designing benchmarks
+- Designing Capability and Interpretability Benchmarks

 I hold a B.Tech in Mechanical Engineering from the Indian Institute of Technology, Roorkee, where I was the President's Gold Medalist.
 I also completed my MS at Stanford University.